logaan/vlad/README.md

 (http://www.clojure-toolbox.com/).
 I believe Vlad to be the simplest of the lot.
 It differs from most other's in the following ways:

+* Validations can be used without your data needing to be a map or record.
 * Validations can be composed.
 Fail fast composition (`chain` in Vlad) is missing from all libraries I saw.
 This runs the risk of presenting your users with a page full of redundant errors.